Apply to the Transformative Studies Program

 This transdisciplinary program combines a sophisticated understanding of ways to structure knowledge with the ability to apply that knowledge in original research.
 Students experience inquiry as a transformative process, exploring multiple theoretical approaches in a variety of disciplines, and skillfully matching appropriate methods to research questions.
 Award-winning teacher and author Allan Combs directs the Focus in Integral Studies.

-Degree Requirement: A master's degree (or the equivalent) from an accredited college or university.
+- Degree Requirement: A master's degree from an accredited college or university.